sendjasni/patch-selection-360-image-quality/README.md

-This repository contains the code associated with the article: A Two-Fold Patch Selection Approach for Improving 360-Degree Image Quality Assessment
+This repository contains the code associated with the article: *A Two-Fold Patch Selection Approach for Improved 360-Degree Image Quality Assessment*.

-The project involves image computing a similarity metrics abetween embeddings of patches generated from 360-degree images.
+The project involves computing similarity metrics between embeddings of patches generated from 360-degree images.
 The code performs dimensionality reduction and optimization on input data, represented as an `hxw` shape, and provides results based on different distance metrics.

+**Note:** The patch sampling and quality regression processes can be delivered on demand.

 ## Features